 At their July 16, 2013 City Council meeting, Council adopted Ordinance No. 4414 and Resolution No. 4987 related to public disclosure.
 The central purpose of the Ordinance is twofold.
 The first is for the City Council to determine what comprises a reasonable commitment of resources to Public Records Act requests.
 The Ordinance establishes that this determination shall be made during the biennial budget process when the Council balances all of the needs and priorities of the City.
 The second purpose is to enhance transparency and public confidence in the process through logs, best practices, and standardized communication with requestors so that requestors, Council and the public know the status of requests, the estimated time of response, and that changes in status will be clearly tracked and communicated.
-The accompanying Resolution updated the City's Public Records Rules to be consistent with the Ordinance, and to prevent excessive interference with other essential functions of the City.
+The accompanying Resolution updated the City's Public Records Rules to be consistent with the Ordinance, and to further define the City's process to help ensure compliance with the Public Records Act and to prevent excessive interference with other essential functions of the City.